-The cluster aims to explore interdisciplinary and translational challenge-based research across four key innovation themes: 1) efficiency and cost, 2) yield, resilience and trait optimisation, 3) artificial intelligence and data analytics, and d) integration within urban society and supply chains.
+The cluster aims to explore interdisciplinary and translational challenge-based research across four key innovation themes:

-- Digital learning environments for urban growing and their effects on attitudes towards farming and food: This project is a collaboration between FarmUrban and the Universities of Sheffield, Leeds and Liverpool, and focuses on education around food production and hydroponics within Liverpool Primary Schools.
+This project is a collaboration between FarmUrban and the Universities of Sheffield, Leeds and Liverpool, and focuses on education around food production and hydroponics within Liverpool Primary Schools.

 A summary of further projects being undertaken across N8 AgriFood within the field of Urban Agriculture.